 A Day Hike in Barsey Rhododendron Sanctuary in Hilley

 The Hiley Varsey day trek in Sikkim gets interesting during March to April, because of the abundance of Rhododendron flowers which dominates the entire forest.
-The riot of colors combined with the mountain view makes this day trek one of the most memorable day hikes in Sikkim and is worth a try.
+The riot of colors combined with the mountain view makes this day trek one of the most memorable day hikes in Sikkim, and is worth a try.

 Monastic Trek around Yuksom in West Sikkim– A Perfect Sikkim Day Hike

-A day Trek to Hongri Gumpa ( Monastery) and then to Silnon Gumpa and a trek back to Yuksom or to Tashiding Monastery with packed lunch makes a perfect day Hike in Sikkim.
+A day Trek to Hongri Gumpa (Monastery) and then to Silnon Gumpa and a trek back to Yuksom or to Tashiding Monastery with packed lunch makes a perfect day Hike in Sikkim.

-Dzongri Trek
+1. Dzongri Trek

-Crafted for an adventurer with only a few days to spare trekking in Sikkim, the Dzongri Trek promises a holistic adventure, allowing trekkers to immerse themselves in natural beauty.
-The trek to Dzongri is a popular choice for those looking to explore Sikkim’s natural wonders, offering a mix of natural adventures, and alluring sunsets throwing it’s last rays coloring the rugged peaks of the Kanchenjunga Range, a deep blood red.
+This short four day trek in Sikkim is a popular choice for those looking to explore Sikkim’s natural wonders within a short duration.
+It offers a mix of adventure, scenic vistas, and alluring sunsets throwing it’s last rays coloring the rugged peaks of the Kanchenjunga Range, a deep blood red.
 A candid moment to enjoy from Dzongri View Point, the best trekking destination in Sikkim for a short trek.

 Overview of the Trek

-- Location: West Sikkim, India
+Location: West Sikkim, India

-- Duration: 4 days
+Duration: 4 days

-- Difficulty Level: Moderate to challenging
+Difficulty Level: Moderate to challenging

-- Best Time to Visit: March to June and September to November.
+Best Time to Visit: March to June and September to November.

-- Highest Trekking Point: Dablakhang or Dzongri View Point-4171 m
+Highest Trekking Point: Dablakhang or Dzongri View Point-4171 m

-- Highest Camp Site: Dzongri Camp site-4030 m
+Highest Camp Site: Dzongri Camp site-4030 m

-- Tyke of Trek: Camping
+Tyke of Trek: Camping

-- Total Distance Covered: 41 km
+Total Distance Covered: 41 km

-- Starting and Ending Points: Bagdogra Airport
+Starting and Ending Points: Bagdogra Airport

 Dzongri Trek Itinerary in Brief